mauriciogtec/mauriciogtec.github.io/_sources/index.md.txt

 `$ cat about.txt`

 :::{div} terminal-output
-Agentic RL post-training for frontier models at Amazon AGI.
-Previously built autonomous robots, trained RL policies for public health, and trained foundation models at Harvard.
+Agentic post-training for frontier models at Amazon AGI.
+Self-taught roboticist: vision + action + autonomy.
+Working on RL since before it was so trendy.
+No barriers between science and engineering.
+Computer Science + Math + Data Science.
+Vibe coding this website.

 :::

 `$ open robocup.jpg`